redhat-ai-services/mlops-demo-getting-started/README.md

 The cluster will be created usually within 10-15 minutes and you should recieve emails with links to access the cluster along with credentials.

-### Step Two: Bootstrap cluster-bootstrap-gitops
+### Step Two: Bootstrap openshift-cluster-bootstrap-gitops

-Begin by cloning the [cluster-bootstrap-gitops](https://github.com/rh-intelligent-application-practice/cluster-bootstrap-gitops) repo to your local machine.
+Begin by cloning the [openshift-cluster-bootstrap-gitops](https://github.com/rh-intelligent-application-practice/cluster-bootstrap-gitops) repo to your local machine.

 You must have `oc` and `kustomize` installed on your local machine in order to run the bootstrap script.